How to Grow and Care for Lemon Button Fern (Nephrolepis cordifolia 'Duffii') Indoors

 Light Requirements

-Lemon Button Fern grows best in bright, indirect light.
+Lemon Button Fern grows best in bright indirect light (dappled light).
 Keep it away from direct sunlight as it may scorch the fronds.

-Turn the pot regularly to ensure that the plant receives adequate light on all sides for even growth of the fern.
+Turn the pot regularly to ensure that the plant receives adequate light on all sides for even growth of the fern and prevent leggy growth.

 Watering